-I am an Associate Professor in the Department of Computer Science at the University of Michigan-Flint.
+I am an Associate Professor in Computer Science in the College of Innovation and Technology at the University of Michigan-Flint.
 My research interests include Human Computer interaction (HCI), Computer Supported Cooperative Work (CSCW), Health Informatics, and Social Computing.

-- Designing better technologies for supporting small project group collaboration
+- Designing better technologies for supporting small group collaboration

 - Investigating Communication Challenges of Team-based collaboration in Health Care to Inform the Design of Supporting Technologies

 I was a post-doctoral research fellow working with Dr. Joanna McGrenere in the Imager Lab, Department of Computer Science, University of British Columbia.